surrealdb/docs.surrealdb.com/CONTRIBUTING.md

 10. Wait for code review and approval.

-## Scalability and Performance

-SurrealDB is designed to be fast, and to scale.
-It is built to work in both a single-node setup, and as a distributed cluster.
-In distributed mode, SurrealDB builds upon [TiKV](https://tikv.org).
-Please keep in mind that SurrealDB and the Client SDKs are designed to be run in different environments, with different configurations, and at differing scales.

-When contributing code to the database or to the Client SDKs, please take into account the following considerations:

-- SurrealDB startup time
-- Query execution time
-- Query response times
-- Query throughput
-- Requests per second
-- Websocket connections
-- Network usage
-- Memory usage

 ## Security and Privacy

 We take the security of SurrealDB code, software, cloud platform, and client SDKs very seriously.
 If you believe you have found a security vulnerability in SurrealDB, we encourage you to let us know right away.
 We will investigate all legitimate reports and do our best to quickly fix the problem.